axieinfinity/ronin-documentation/docs/apps/rns/manage.md

 ![my-domains](assets/manage/my-domains.png)

 Click **Manage** on a domain to open its management page.
-From there, you can set the domain as primary and extend your domain's registration period.
+From there, you can set this domain as primary and renew its registration.

 ![manage-domain](assets/manage/manage-domain.png)